 3.3.2 Save Files

-Like regular, traditional documents, you can save your work to a specified folder in your computer iOS device, naming, copying and moving the WriteMap files as you wish.
+Like regular, traditional documents, you can save your work to a specified folder on your device, naming, copying and moving the WriteMap files as you wish.
 Starting with version 3.0.0 of WriteMapper, an improved file-saving workflow helps remember your last known save destination to save files to, instead of always only saving to one particular folder.

 3.3.3 Access Recents

 Across all platforms, WriteMapper is able to remember the recent WriteMaps you've worked on, and have them easily within reach from the recents menu.
 On desktop versions, this is is available from the

 File > Open Recent menu bar option.
 On the iPad or iPhone, the tapping the "Open" button in the introduction view will reveal a list of files you've recently worked on which are stored in the app's own memory.